Your Guide to the Atlanta Immigration Court

 Your Immigration Hearing in Atlanta

-Master Hearing: During this hearing, you will enter your plea and request asylum if you are eligible for it.
-If your application is denied, the immigration judge may order your immediate deportation.
+- Master Hearing: You will enter your plea and request asylum if you are eligible for it during this hearing.
+If you are denied asylum, the immigration judge may order your immediate deportation.

 Executive Office for Immigration Court Atlanta Georgia